 We pride ourselves on having the best support team possible.
 Each and every one of them will help deliver the most extraordinary experience for you at the festival.

-You will also find that like you, most of them are also writers who have chosen to support you and your career.
-They are officially the superheros of the festival.
+You will also find that, like you, most of them are also creatives who have chosen to give their time and effort to support you and your career.
+They are officially the superheroes of the festival.

 Want more convincing?
 We have a ton of feedback from both delegates AND speakers (and execs) that you can read, here.

-We get feedback to help share the awesome experience of the festival with others, as well as getting insight into how we can improve even more year on year.
+We get feedback to help share the awesome experience of the festival with others, as well as gain insight into how we can improve even more year on year.

 Below is just one random quote…

 People come to their first LondonSWF for the sessions and the speakers.
 People return for the feeling of belonging and the other delegates.
 The festival is like an annual family gathering, a tribe if you like, of people who get who you are, and you get who they are.
-We are not alone, and as a community, we are a movement.
+We are not alone, we are a movement – a community.